 We've all experienced that moment where we've been reading a blog, clicked on a link that looks interesting only to get the big 404 PAGE NOT FOUND error.

 Broken links are frustrating for readers and bloggers alike.
 They annoy your readers, they impact your SEO (Google doesn't like lots of broken links either!) and they annoy you.
 And the more content you have and the further back in time it spans, the more likely you are to have broken links.
 But how do you catch them?
 How do you know that link you created two years ago to that great burger site no longer exists?

 Online Broken Link Check is a free on-line site that will check your blog for broken links - you just supply your domain name.
 It can take a while - especially if you have a large site but it will give you a complete list of links and where they appear on your site.
 Then it's just up to you to check them all and deal with them.
 The service is free up to 3000 pages.
 After that you can ask for a paid report.

-We mentioned why you should have a Google Webmaster account earlier in the 31 Days Challenge and here is just one more reason.
-While I don't find it gives you a complete list like the previous tool, it does show you all the Google crawl errors for your site (pages you the google crawlers couldn't access).
+We mentioned using Google Search Console in a previous challenge post and here is just one more reason.
+While it won't give you a complete list like the previous tool, it does show you all the Google crawl errors for your site which can be very useful information.

 Broken Link Checker for WordPress

 Broken Link Checker is a plug-in for self-hosted WordPress sites that will automatically check your site and notifies you via your WordPress dashboard whenever it finds a broken link.
 This is handy so you don't have to remember to check your site on a regular basis with a free on-line tool.